 If on an athletic team or with an activity group, never leave the Chromebooks in school vehicles, in the gym, in a locker room, on a playing field or in other areas where it could be damaged or stolen, unless directed to do so by district staff.
 Coaches and teachers will advise students on where they can safely store their devices.

 Are textbooks being replaced with online textbooks?

-In most instances, the district will continue using their current textbooks at this time.
 The district continues to evaluate updated resources each year, and is working to provide the best materials available, including online textbooks.
 Several courses have access to online materials from textbook companies and will be used where appropriate.
 Having a Chromebook will allow the teacher to utilize a broad range of online resources and materials.
 Our goal is to incorporate online resources and fully utilize ChromeBooks whenever possible, however many classes (especially advanced classes and specialized electives) do not currently have an option for an electronic textbook.

 Can I purchase my Chromebook when I graduate?

 No, you will not be able to purchase the device when you graduate.
 It will be used for another student.